njsch/camel/readme.md

 * Two line breaks between code blocks where possible
 * Camel-case for variable, functions / method and module names
 * Spaces between operators and operands where possible; and possibly between function / class names and their parentheses

+## Appendices
+### Appendix A: Original Language Source Files
+If you are curious, the original Basic language source files for Camel can be found [here](http://www.sparforte.com/sparforte15/examples/camel.html) or [here](https://raw.githubusercontent.com/lwiest/BASICCompiler/master/samples/CAMEL.BAS).